-Producers should contact their local FSA office today to register and find out how to get involved in their county's election.
-They should check with their local USDA Service Center to see if their LAA is up for election this year.
-To be considered, a producer must be registered and sign an FSA-669A nomination form or an FSA-669-A-3 for urban county committees.
-The form and other information about FSA county committee elections are available at fsa.usda.gov/elections.
+Producers should contact their local FSA office today to register and find out how to get involved in their county's election, including if their LAA is up for election this year.
+To be considered, a producer must be registered and sign an FSA-669A?nomination form.
+Urban farmers should use an FSA-669A for urban county committees.
+The form and other information about FSA county committee elections are available at?fsa.usda.gov/elections.

 Election ballots will be mailed to eligible voters beginning Nov.
-1, 2021.
-To find your local USDA Service Center, visit farmers.gov/service-locator.
+7, 2022.
+Producers can find their local USDA Service Center at?farmers.gov/service-locator.

 USDA touches the lives of all Americans each day in so many positive ways.
-In the Biden-Harris Administration, USDA is transforming America's food system with a greater focus on more resilient local and regional food production, fairer markets for all producers, ensuring access to healthy and nutritious food in all communities, building new markets and streams of income for farmers and producers using climate smart food and forestry practices, making historic investments in infrastructure and clean energy capabilities in rural America, and committing to equity across the Department by removing systemic barriers and building a workforce more representative of America.
+In the Biden-Harris administration, USDA is transforming America's food system with a greater focus on more resilient local and regional food production, fairer markets for all producers, ensuring access to safe, healthy and nutritious food in all communities, building new markets and streams of income for farmers and producers using climate smart food and forestry practices, making historic investments in infrastructure and clean energy capabilities in rural America, and committing to equity across the Department by removing systemic barriers and building a workforce more representative of America.
 To learn more, visit www.usda.gov.